dwwoods/my-makers-notes/Mod2_GoldenSquare/Mod_3-Databases/20251017-databases_intro.md

 ## Understanding Table Relationships

+The power of a relational database comes from defining relationships between tables.
+These relationships are built using keys.

+### Primary Keys (PK)

+A **primary key** is a column (or a set of columns) in a table whose value uniquely identifies each row.
+Think of it as a record's unique ID number.

+*   **Rules for Primary Keys:**
+    *   They must contain **unique** values.
+No two rows can have the same primary key.
+    *   They **cannot contain `NULL`** values.
+Every row must have a primary key value.
+*   **Best Practice:** The most common type of primary key is an integer that auto-increments for each new record.
+In PostgreSQL, this is easily achieved by using the `SERIAL` data type.

+    ```sql
+    -- 'id' is the primary key.
+SERIAL ensures it's a unique, auto-incrementing integer.
+    CREATE TABLE authors (
+      id SERIAL PRIMARY KEY,
+      name text
+    );
+    ```

+### Foreign Keys (FK)

+A **foreign key** is a column in one table that refers to the primary key of another table.
+It is the "link" that creates the relationship between the two tables.

+*   **Purpose:** A foreign key's job is to ensure *referential integrity*.
+This means that if a value exists in a foreign key column, the same value must exist in the primary key of the table it points to.
+You can't have a `book` record that refers to an `author_id` that doesn't exist.
+*   **Example:** To link a `books` table to an `authors` table, the `books` table would have a foreign key column (e.g., `author_id`) that stores the `id` of the author from the `authors` table.

 In a relational database, data is organized into tables.
 The real power comes from linking these tables together through relationships.
 These relationships model real-world connections and help prevent data duplication.

 The key to creating these relationships is the **foreign key**.
 A foreign key is a column in one table that refers to the primary key of another table, creating a link between them.